manolol1/Simplentory/README.md

 6. Enter the IP of the computer Simplentory is running on.
 Your Simplentory instance should be up and running!

 When you stop the server, just run ```node index.js``` to start it again.

-## Manual
-Simplentory should be relatively self-explaining.
-When you first set up your Simplentory instance, there should already be a General category with an example product.
-You can use the + and - buttons to increase/lower the quantity by one.
-If you want to set your quantity to a specific value, just enter the value in the input field under "Set Value" and press enter.

-If you want to create your own categories, click the "Configure" button.
-You will be redirected to the Settings page.
-On the Settings page und "Manage categories", just enter a Name for your category in the input field and press "Add Category".
-To delete a category, press the Delete button next to the category you want to delete in the table below.
-When you delete a category, every product in that category will be deleted as well!

-You can also set a custom name for your Simplentory instance.
-This name will be shown in the title of every page and as the headline of the home page.
-To set your name, just edit the name in the input field under "Custom Name" and press "Save".

-To change your theme, open the drop-down-menu under "Theme", select one and press "Save".